planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Geolocation
 -----------

-Enable geolocation and uses the current position of the user in the map.
+Enable geolocation and shows the user current position on the map.

 .. todo:: MORE DETAILS